-The goal is to build a luxury Private Residences development, where a group of like-minded individuals who share a passion for nature and ecology can come together to create their own unique island sanctuary; while at the same time contributing to the protection and understanding of the environment of this unique private atoll.
-The exclusive private residence community will be similar to that created at Mustique Island, where private luxury villas are owned by the likes of Mick Jagger, David Bowie, US designer Tommy Hilfiger and a host of others.
+The goal is to build luxury private residences and develop sustainable multifaceted eco-tourism operations where a group of like-minded individuals who share a passion for nature and ecology can come together to create their own unique island sanctuary and marine reserve.
+Whilst contributing to the protection and understanding of the environment around this unique private atoll, we also aim to increase educational and employment opportunities for surrounding communities whilst protecting culture, tradition and heritage.

 - Conflict Islands is a unique sustainable eco-tourism destination

 - Put forward for consideration as a World Heritage marine site

 - Located in secure waters away from mainland Papua New Guinea